CooperZhao1998/Package_Delivery_System/README.md

 The goal of this software project is to produce a package delivery system in which the simulation can be controlled via external configuration (without code change) and be visualized on a web browser.
 The simulation of this package delivery system is using three.js to create a 3D model of the University of Minnesota campus.
 In package delivery system, the robot/drone can detect the package, pick it up and deliver it to the designed customer in different speed and using different roue.
 It provides users with functionalities to modified the scheduled customer position, delivery package position in the campus, speed of the drone and so on.
+The presentation slide can be found under the main folder called "Project_Description.pdf"